simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-transition-certifications/index.en.md

 **Certifications** act as powerful catalysts for career advancement in cybersecurity.
 They not only validate essential skills but also serve as a key factor in securing interviews, particularly when dealing with Human Resources and regulatory compliance.
 The foundational certifications that pave the way include:

-- [**CompTIA's Security+**](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/comptias-security-plus-sy0-601-what-do-you-need-to-know/): A fundamental certification showcasing essential cybersecurity knowledge.
+- [**CompTIA's Security+**](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/comptias-security-plus-sy0-601-what-do-you-need-to-know/): A fundamental certification showing essential cybersecurity knowledge.

 - [**EC-Council's CEH (Certified Ethical Hacker)**](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/): Tailored for those aspiring to dig into ethical hacking roles.